 - Contact a physiatrist that is affiliated with your school and try to set up shadowing opportunities.

 - Get involved (or even run!) your medical school's PM&R interest group.

 - If there is no physiatrist affiliated with your school, contact the American Academy of Physical Medicine and Rehabilitation (AAPM&R) and review its Frequently Asked Questions.
-This document has been created from actual medical students inquiries and can be one of your best resources!
+This document has been created from actual medical student inquiries and can be one of your best resources!

 - Join AAPM&R for FREE!
 Yes, it is free to be a member as a student.
 Click here to complete an application today.

-- Using the AAPM&R search engine, you can find a Physiatrist in your area to reach out to for additional shadowing opportunities.
+- Using the AAPM&R search engine, you can find a physiatrist in your area to reach out to for additional shadowing opportunities.

-- Consider keeping a journal while in medical school to document and reflect on your experience and also to record stories that might be useful in your personal statement when you apply for residency positions.
+- Consider keeping a journal while in medical school to document and reflect on your experience and to record stories that might be useful in your personal statement when you apply for residency positions.

-The summers in medical school are definitely a time for rest and relaxation after a tough year!
+The summers in medical school are a time for rest and relaxation after a tough year!
 It is also a perfect time to gain more experience in the field.
 Some ideas include: